KABBALAH – JEWISH MYSTICISM AND PERSONAL GROWTH (ONLINE)

 About the teacher

-Joseph Shain studied at yeshiva in Jerusalem and at Bar Ilan University.
+Joseph Shain studied at a yeshiva in Jerusalem and at Bar Ilan University.
 His interests revolve around oral tradition in early rabbinical Judaism and how it transformed into written form.
 Joseph drafts and prosecutes patent applications at Grand Patentbyrå AB, a Swedish intellectual property firm.

 Frequently Asked Questions